First missionaries in Polynesia: The voyage and arrival

-Polynesia was the first field of endeavor for the newly created London Missionary Society.
-The first group of Protestant missionaries, 31 male missionaries, six wives, and three children departed near London, England aboard the Duff, a sailing ship, on 10 August 1796.
+Polynesia was the first field of endeavour for the newly created London Missionary Society.
+On 10 August 1796, the first group of Protestant missionaries, 31 male missionaries, six wives, and three children departed near London, England aboard the Duff, a sailing ship captained by James Wilson.
 One child died and one married couple left the ship while still in British waters.
-Of the 30 remaining men, four were ordained ministers and the others were craftsmen who would support the ministers and also teach the Polynesians European technologies.
+Of the 30 remaining men, four were ordained ministers and the others were craftsmen and artisans who would support the ministers and also teach the Polynesians European technologies.
 John Jefferson, an ordained minister, was elected president of the missionary group.
 After several stops along the way, the Duff arrived at Matavai Bay on the island of Tahiti on 5 March 1797.
 Tahiti and the south Pacific Ocean islands had been known to Europeans for many years, but the Duff group were the first Protestant missionaries to the islands.
 A short lived Roman Catholic mission had been established on Tahiti in 1774.

 The missionaries decided that 18 men, including the ordained ministers, and the women and children would remain in Tahiti.
 Ten men would go to Tonga and two would go to the Marquesas Islands.
 The Duff departed Tahiti 25 March and reached Tongatavu, the largest of the Tonga islands, on 10 April.
 The ten missionaries were left there and the Duff sailed to the Marquesas, arriving at Hiva Oa on 4 June.
 John Harris, one of the two missionaries to the Marquesas, found the people frightening, especially the women who undressed him to see if he were a normal man, decided not to remain, and returned to Tahiti with the Duff.
 The other missionary, William Pascoe Crook, remained almost two years in the Marquesas but would finally board a passing ship saying he feared for his life.
-Two missionaries, John A. Gillham, a surgeon, and Isaac Nobbs, a hatter, decided to return to England with the Duff which departed Polynesia on 7 September 1797 and reached England, after stopping in Macao, on 11 July 1798.
+Two missionaries, John A. Gillham, a surgeon, and Isaac Nobbs, a hatter, decided to abandon the mission and returned to England with the Duff which departed Polynesia on 7 September 1797 and reached England, after stopping in Macao, on 11 July 1798.